 Each year Berkshire Hockey runs a major development and competition programme for young people aged 11 to 17.
-Our Development Centres for the U13 – U14 age groups start in May and the U15 – U17 age groups run from September.
-Our Academy Centres start in January.
+Our Development Centres for the U13 – U14 age groups start towards the end of the academic summer term and the U15 – U17 programme usually run from September to November.
+Our Academy Centres start at the beginning of the following calendar year.

 Berkshire do not currently take part in the Men’s or Women’s Senior County Championship.

-These pages contain more information on playing hockey for Berkshire.
+These pages contain more information on junior county hockey Berkshire.

-The England Hockey Board has laid out the "Player Pathway" as a development path for players, coaches and officials of all ages and abilities to reach their full potential.
+England Hockey's talent profiling tool is called the "Player Pathway" and is utilised as a training/development plan for junior players of all abilities to reach their full potential.
 After playing for a club or school, attending a Development Centre (DC) is the next step on a young hockey player’s progression.

 After attending a Development Centre, coaches can nominate players to attend an Academy Centre if/when they think it is appropriate for the player’s development.
 The Academy Centre programme is a series of high intensity training sessions designed to optimise a player's ability and improve existing skills.
 It is the next stage in a player's development within the England Hockey Player Pathway system.
 Players who have previously been involved in Performance Centre (PC) activity may also attend ACs within their existing county without attending a Development Centre.